pattern-lab/patternlab-node/packages/docs/src/docs/advanced-config-options.md

 ## engines

-An engine is a wrapper around a templating library like Mustache, Handlebars, Twig or others.
+An engine is a wrapper around a templating library like Handlebars, Twig or others.
 An engine package is the bridge between Pattern Lab and the standalone NPM package supporting the templating language.

 `engines` accepts an map of Engine objects.
 The mandatory properties for each Pattern Lab engine are: